-Within the AFRIMETS RMO, NMISA coordinated the NIM China APMP Zearalenone in maize proficiency test during 2019.
-Participation in the PT by AFRIMETS NMIs (Kenya, Tunisia) was successfully used to prepare the NMIs to participate in the planned CCQM OAWG Zearalenone in maize comparison in 2020/21.
+Within the AFRIMETS RMO NMISA coordinated the NIM China APMP Zearalenone in maize proficiency test during 2019.
+Participation in the PT by AFRIMETS NMIs (Kenya, Tunisia) is intended to prepare the NMIs to participate in the planned CCQM OAWG Zearalenone in maize comparison in 2020/21.

-AFRIMETS anticipates conducting more regional metrology organization (RMO) supplementary/bilateral comparisons linked to CCQM OAWG KCs to enable developing NMIs to claim CMCs already established by experienced NMIs.
-Primarily focused on the food sector, these comparisons will address calibration solution CRMs, matrix CRMs, and reference measurements for key food contaminants (mycotoxins, pesticides, veterinary drugs, antibiotics) and nutrients across the AOAC Food Triangle.
-Prioritization is ongoing within the revised AFRIMETS TCQM strategy (2021-2030).
-The first such comparison, AFRIMETS.QM-S1 (polar/non-polar pesticides in yellow plum slurry), has faced challenges with analyte definitions and traceable CRMs but sample distribution is expected before the end of Q1 2025.
+It is similarly anticipated that within AFRIMETS several more RMO (supplementary/bilateral) comparisons that link to CCQM OAWG KCs will need to be conducted in order for developing NMIs to claim CMCs for which comparisons have already been completed by long-established NMIs.
+These will be predominantly in the Food Sector, focusing on the production of calibration solution CRMs, matrix CRMs and reference measurements of priority food contaminants (mycotoxins, pesticides, veterinary drug residues, antibiotics) and nutrients (vitamins and elements) across the AOAC Food Triangle sectors.
+These are still to be prioritized within the revised AFRIMETS TCQM strategy (2021-2030).